elsbels64/startup/README.md

 - [x] **Responsive to window resizing** - I made it so the header and footer disappear when the window shrinks to a certain size.
 I also used flex so that things still look nice as the window grows and shrinks
 - [x] **Application elements** -  I made it so the card image shrinks and grows as the page size shrinks and grows.
 I also added an animation to flip the card that I will use JavaScript later on to make it play when you click the flip button.
 Additionally, I made all of the buttons look nice.
 - [x] **Application text content** - I added a default font for the page.
 I also added a cool shadow when you hover over the navigation text.
 Also I put the text in flex boxes so it resizes as you change the page size.
-- [x] **Application images** - I have a card image which resizes when you change the page size.
+- [x] **Application images** - I have a card image that I set the height for.
 I also have the back of the card hidden behind the front of the card so that I can create a flipping animation later.

 ## 🚀 React part 1: Routing deliverable